ilya40umov/KotLink/README.md

 ### KotLink Server

-KotLink server requires an instance of PostgreSQL as the backend store, and contains all the logic around storing / resolving URL aliases, as well as UI for creating / editing them.
+KotLink server requires an instance of PostgreSQL as the backend store, and encapsulates all the logic around storing / resolving URL aliases, as well as UI for creating / editing them.

 For evaluation purposes, you can run KotLink server on your machine with the following commands,